xo13s/awd/README.rst

 argument from user and then drives the window manager to lay windows in that layout pattern.
 If the result looks funny, you should laugh.

-`wmwm` works with any X window manager that is EWMH_-compatible.
+`wmwm` is not a windows manager but a manager of window manager.
+Since `wmwm` is not a window manager, you don't have to replace your current window manager to use `wmwm`. `wmwm` works with any X window manager that is EWMH_-compatible.

 Usage
 ================================================